-I'm a PhD candidate in the political science department at MIT, where I'm completing a dissertation on how the design of public policies can promote, or undermine, trust in government.
-Starting July 2020, I will be a postdoctoral fellow at the University of Chicago Booth School of Business.
+I recently got my PhD from Massachusetts Institute of Technology (MIT), where I wrote a political science dissertation on how the design of public policies can promote, or undermine, trust in government.
+Since July 2020, I'm a postdoctoral fellow at the University of Chicago Booth School of Business.

-With the help of large-scale RCTs, survey experiments and field work in the United States, Sweden and Australia, I study questions related to social policy delivery, taxation design, public-private partnerships, and how citizens view government in their everyday lives.
+With the help of large-scale RCTs, survey experiments and field work in the United States, Sweden and Australia, I study social policy delivery, taxation design, public-private partnerships, and how citizens view government in their everyday lives.

-My prior field experience includes work with homeless populations, refugees, abused women, ex-prisoners, and exploited workers in Scandinavia, Latin America and the US.
-I have helped teach an MIT undergraduate course on European Politics, as well as the JPAL Executive Education Course on Evaluating Social Programs.
+My prior field experience includes work with unhoused populations, refugees, women experiencing abuse, formerly incarcerated individuals, and exploited workers in Scandinavia, Latin America and the US.
+I've helped teach an MIT undergraduate course on European Politics, as well as the JPAL Executive Education Course on Evaluating Social Programs.
 I'm also a visiting scholar at The People Lab at UC Berkeley, and a member of the Harvard STAR Lab.

-My work has been generously supported by MIT, the Minda de Gunzburg Center for European Studies at Harvard University, the MIT Political Experiments Research Lab, and the Harvard STAR Lab.
-I am also a recipient of the Alice Freeman Palmer Graduate Fellowship awarded by Wellesley College, and was recently awarded the Prince Bertil Prize by the Sweden-America Foundation.
+My work has been generously supported by MIT, Harvard University's Center for European Studies, the MIT Political Experiments Research Lab, and the Harvard STAR Lab.
+I received the Alice Freeman Palmer Graduate Fellowship awarded by Wellesley College, and was recently awarded the Prince Bertil Prize by the Sweden-America Foundation.